CASE STUDY:

 9,000

 Want to dig into the detail?
-Get the full 6 page case study here.
+Get the full case study here.

 Children on top of a colourful carnival-style floatie with pop art decorations and a large mirrored disco ball sculpture at Moomba Festival 2026.